andreigue/andreigue.github.io/_posts/2026-02-03-trip-to-turkey.md

 ### 1

+Before going far into history, let's briefly mention a modern example.
+Since these things happen in stages, we can see some of the early stages of the cycle.

+President Ilham Aliyev and state media regularly refer to Armenian cities and regions using Azerbaijani or Turkic names, even when those places are internationally recognized as part of Armenia, such as Lake Sevan (which they call Lake Goycha), and Yerevan (which they call Irevan).
+This is done under the pretense that Armenians live on historically Azerbaijani land.
+And unfortunately without international law, disputes like these are not settled by history or truth, but by strength.

-Let's talk about names of cities.
+Okay, back to what I wanted to talk about.
+Names of cities.
 An obvious example to begin with is Istanbul, which used to be Constantinople, the City of (Roman Emperor) Constantine.

 In 285 CE, the Roman Empire was divided in two for easier rule: one emperor in the East and one in the West.
 The Eastern Roman Empire became what we later call the Byzantine Empire, with Constantinople as its capital (named after Emperor Constantine in 330 CE).
 The Western Roman Empire collapsed in 476 CE, while the Eastern half survived another thousand years until it was captured by the Ottomans in 1453.